dan-r/HomeAssistant-Ohme/README.md

 * Binary Sensors
     * Car Connected - On when a car is plugged in
     * Car Charging - On when a car is connected and drawing power
+    * Pending Approval - On when a car is connected and waiting for approval
 * Sensors
     * Power Draw (Watts) - Power draw of connected car
     * Accumulative Energy Usage (kWh) - Total energy used by the charger